-In the past two devotions I’ve encouraged you to allow your problem or need to be a trigger that caused you to look to God.
+In the past two devotions I’ve encouraged you to allow your problem (or need) to be a trigger that causes you to look to God.
 There were so many people in the Bible that saw Jesus, but didn’t recognize who He was.
-Oh, they might have known that His name was Jesus…but that didn’t recognize His power and authority.
+Oh, they might have known that His name was Jesus…but they didn’t recognize His power and authority.

 tells us the intriguing story of ten men ostracized by an extremely contagious disease that recognized Jesus and acknowledged Him as Master.
 Luke uses a word here that denotes they recognized his authority.
 They kept their distance as the law demanded, but instead of crying out, “Unclean.
 Unclean;” they cried out “Jesus, Master, have mercy on us!”